 Cash flow modelling can be a key planning tool for times of personal or economic crisis.
-For example, the financial impact of an unexpected life event, such as redundancy or longterm ill-health, can be determined and financial protection (including a rainy day fund, life and health insurance) put in place.
+For example, the financial impact of an unexpected life event, such as redundancy or longterm ill-health, can be determined and financial protection (including a rainy day fund, life and health insurances) put in place.
 Then, should you or your family need it, the right amount of money will reach the right hands at the right time.
-When markets are especially volatile, cash flow modelling can be used to assess the sustainability of income where it is being taken directly from a pension fund or other investments.
+When inflation is rising and/or markets are especially volatile, cash flow modelling can be used to assess the sustainability of income where it is being taken directly from a pension fund or other investments.
+It can illustrate the long-term impact of increased withdrawals on the remaining fund as well as the impact of delaying withdrawals for a time.